The triangulation complexity of fibred 3-manifolds: Normal and almost normal surfaces

+As $C$ runs over four components of $H_0 \cap \calH^2$ at least once each, and $C$ runs over the remaining two components of $H_0 \cap \calH^2$ at least twice each, we deduce that the total length of $C$ is at least eight.

+Now consider any component $D_i$ of $\partial H_0 \cut C$.
+In the case where $D$ is not normal, we have shown that $D_i$ must contain two holes.
+Consider the component of $H_0 \cap \calH^2$ joining these two holes.
+We have shown that $C$ runs over this component of $H_0 \cap \calH^2$ at least twice.
+Hence, $D_i$ intersects this component of $H_0 \cap \calH^2$ at least twice, as required. \end{proof}

-\begin{definition}[Handle structure, cutting along almost normal] Suppose $S$ is almost normal.
+\begin{definition}[Handle structure, cutting along almost normal] Let $M$ be a 3-manifold with a pre-tetrahedral handle structure.
+Suppose $S$ is almost normal.
 Then in the case where $S$ has an octagonal piece, $M \cut S$ inherits a handle structure, where each $i$-handle is a component of intersection between $M \cut S$ and an $i$-handle of $M$.
 In the case where $S$ has a tubed piece, this does not quite work because one component of intersection between $M \cut S$ and a 0-handle of $M$ is a solid torus $V$.
 This solid torus is naturally the union of a 0-handle and a 1-handle as follows.
 There is a disc $D$ in the 0-handle $H_0$ containing the tubed piece such that $D \cap S$ is an arc in $\partial D$ running over the tubed piece, and the remainder of $\partial D$ is part of the co-core of a 1-handle of $\partial H_0$.
 Then a regular neighbourhood of $D$ is the 1-handle of $V$, and the remainder of $V$ is the 0-handle.
 The remaining handles of the handle structure are defined in the same way as previously, where each $i$-handle is a component of intersection between $M \cut S$ and an $i$-handle of $M$.
-We say that this handle structure is the one that $M \cut S$ \emph{inherits} from $M$. \end{definition}
+We say that this handle structure is the one that $M \cut S$ \emph{inherits} from $M$.
+Observe that the handle structure is not necessarily pre-tetrahedral anymore. \end{definition}

 We now recall a few definitions and results from normal surface theory, and their analogues for handle structures.

 \begin{definition}[Weight] If $S$ is a surface properly embedded in $M$, in general position with respect to a triangulation $\calT$, then its \emph{weight} is defined to be the number of intersections between $S$ and the edges of $\calT$.